|Page 1 of 2:|| |

 Starring Lenora Crichlow as tough girl Shania Andrews, a runner from a

-tough area of London who gets a chance for glory on at international
+tough area of London who gets a chance for glory on the international

-athletics and her middle-class rival Lisa Temple (Lily James) who both
+athletics circuit and her middle-class rival Lisa Temple (Lily James)

-share a mutual dislike for each other.
-Even worst for the two is have
+who share a mutual dislike for each other.
+Even worst for the two is

 championships and have to overcome their differences to succeed.

 Running (pun unintended) at a brisk 90 minutes Fast Girls leaves no stone unturned in the myriad of clichés it encounters on its journey, Shania getting corrupted before a big meet and underperforming because of it, misunderstandings between the team, a lead character quitting before having to come back and a disastrous performances before success at the final.
 It is truly paint-by-numbers screen writing, a Mad Libs versions of the script where people can just feel the gaps.
 You will just sit through the film bored because it is so predictable.